TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 when using an unimodal teacher for distilling knowledge to a multimodal model.

 === Fine-Grained Alignment
-S-SMKE (and SHRe) processes image and text seperately, by performing a forward pass for the image and a forward pass for the text.
+S-SMKE (and SHRe) processes image and text separately, by performing a forward pass for the image and a forward pass for the text.
 This is similar to CLIP @clip (see @clip_section).
 Because there is no attention mechanism between individual image patches and text tokens both approaches miss a fine-grained alignment between the modalities.
 Even though our model performs quite well on the retrieval task, even outperforming well-established research papers